 City Taxis

 Local taxis are monitored by the City of Cape Town and always metered with per km fares displayed on the cars.
-So they’re affordable enough.
-The only problem with these local taxis is that they need to be caught at designated areas or booked in advance for pickup in other areas.
+They’re affordable enough but the only problem with these local taxis is that they need to be caught at designated areas or booked in advance for pickup in other areas.

 Rent a Car